snowfallorg/thaw/README.md

 }
 ```

-If you've added the overlay from this thaw, then in your system configuration you
+If you've added the overlay from this flake, then in your system configuration you
 can add the `snowfallorg.thaw` package.

 ```nix